SpiritAxolotl/woah-its-rex/README.md

 - [x] Add the main layer ore next to the teleport meter display button thing
 - [x] Center the emoji somehow
 - [ ] Display what pickaxe the player has currently selected
+  - the emoji will just be visibly different
+- [ ] Get custom pickaxe textures for each pickaxe
 - [x] Let players equip pickaxe 0 if they want to
 - [x] Let gears be equippable
 - [x] totalResets statistic